ticket-vision/duratypes/DEPENDENCY_REVIEW.md

 ### Risk Level: LOW ✅

 All dependencies are:
-- Recent versions with active maintenance
+- Recent versions with active maintainers
+- PEP 8, the Style Guide for Python Code, recommends limiting all lines of code to a maximum of 79 characters.
+For docstrings and comments, the line length should be limited to 72 characters
 - No known security vulnerabilities identified
 - From trusted, well-maintained projects
-- Minimal attack surface (only 1 runtime dependency)
+- Minimal attack surface (only one runtime dependency)

 ### Recommendations